febbraiod/legal_aid/README.md

 link up a way to access files (pdf)

-mileage - user by day for tax

 way to see how much of a retainer has been paid(hide from all but admin)

 keep track of tolling of expenses by case.(by receipts with scans)

-billing entries - i.e. 5min phone_cool...1.5 hours appearsence ect ect?
+billing entries - i.e. 5min phone_call...1.5 hours appearsence ect ect?

 Think about css?(edit responsive css as well) => fine for now, but would need polishing for production.
+Make errors smaller. maybe use a bootstrap setup for columns

 add search for cases(index and caption) and clients(someday) add fee schedule calc(someday)

 templates

+for jquery assessment

+REQUIREMENTS
+Must render one show page and one index page via jQuery and an Active Model Serialization JSON Backend.

+Must use your Rails api to create a resource and render the response without a page refresh.

+The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page.

+Must have at least one link that loads, or updates a resource without reloading the page - NOTES!

+Must translate the JSON responses into Javascript Model Objects.
+The Model Objects must have at least one method on the prototype.
+Formatters work really well for this.